List of Maya gods and supernatural beings: Xbaquiyalo *PV*

+First wife of Hun Hunahpu in the Popol Vuh, mother of the Monkey Twins.

 Xcarruchan

 A mountain god of the Postclassic Manche Chʼol.

-Xmucane and Xpiayoc *PV*
+Xmucane and Xpiyacoc *PV*

 A creator god couple which helped create the first humans.
 They are also the parents of Hun Hunahpu and Vucub Hunahpu.
 They were called Grandmother of Day, Grandmother of Light and Bearer twice over, begetter twice over and given the titles midwife and matchmaker.

 Xquic

 She was the daughter of Cuchumaquic, one of the lords of the underworld, Xibalba.
 She is noted for being the mother of the Hero Twins, Hunahpu and Xbalanque and is sometimes considered to be the Maya goddess associated with the waning moon.
+She may have a parallel in the Classic Period Moon Goddess.

 Y

 Yaluk

 One of four Mopan "Grandfathers" of the earth and chief lightning god.

 Yopaat

 An important rain god at Copán and Quiriguá in the southern Maya area.

 Yum Kaax

 God of the woods, of wild nature, and of the hunt; invoked before carving out a maize field from the wilderness.